EastonThewes/taren/Gods/Gods.md

 Aeris (LG) - God of Chivalry and Valor - War

-Malric (CG) - The God of Athletics and Sport - Tempest, War
+Malric (CG) - The God of Athletics and Sport - Tempest, War Thulios (NE) - The God of Plague and Famine - Death Sithar (CE) - The God of Pain and Oppression - Death Kaelir (N) - The God of Revelry - Trickery
+Veyra (CN) - The Goddess of Ill Luck and Insanity - Trickery Oana (LN) - The Goddess of Common Sense and Zeal